gimseng/99-ML-Learning-Projects/README.md

 ## Dependencies

-Some of the commonly used libraries and their versions that we typically use:
+Some of the libraries (and their versions) we are using:
 - Python (>= 3.6)
 - NumPy (>= 1.18.5)
 - Pandas (>= 1.0.5)